bookofproofs/bookofproofs.github.io/_sources/history/20th-century/sos.md

 * Rózsa Péter was always interested in talented young mathematicians and she tested Sós out by giving her some logical problems.
 * She wanted to find out not how much mathematics Sós knew but rather how she thought.
 * Sós graduated from the Abonyi Street High School in 1948 and entered the Mathematics-Physics Faculty of Eötvös Loránd University.
-* Erdős's mother, Anna, was in exactly the same position as Sós's father.
-* She was Jewish and had been a teacher promoted to school Principal at the time when the Communists came to power in 1919, but, after a right wing government took over in 1920, she suffered the same fate as Sós's father having to earn money through private tutoring.
 * At Eötvös Loránd University, Sós's teachers included Lipót Fejér, Frigyes Riesz, György Hajós (1912-1972), Paul Turán, Pál Szász (1901-1957), and Alfréd Rényi.
 * Sós made a geometry presentation to this Congress.
 * Vera Sós is known as an outstanding expert in number theory and combinatorics but so far we have not described any contributions she has made to these areas.